Leixb/jutge_cli/README.rst

 This command extracts all accepted submissions from a `jutge.org
 <https://jutge.org>`_ zip file, renames them according to their title and adds
-them to the ``Done`` folder.
+them to the archive folder that can be specified through the ``-f`` flag or in the main configuration file.
 Note that the zip file must be the one downloaded from your `jutge.org <https://jutge.org>`_ profile.

 ::